 Pro tip: Make your message even more personal by adding variables that automatically pull in your users’ first name, company name or an event that you’ve created.
 For example, your message can display the number of tasks a user has completed.

 Important: Push messages encourage customers to take action, rather than chat.
 So your customers can’t reply to a push message.

 To ensure that your content is performing as well as it can be, you should A/B test your message.
 Intercom makes it easy to create and send two versions of a message to see which is the most effective.
 Read all about A/B testing here.

 Choose your audience

-First, decide if it should be sent as a One-off, or Ongoing message.
+First, decide if it should be sent with a dynamic or fixed audience.

 Set a goal for your message

-Every message you send should have a goal, but open rates will only tell you so much.
-Goals are the true measure of how a message is performing.
+Every message you send should have a goal, for a true measure of how they're performing.

 Example: if you set your goal to “Plan is pro”, each user who gets this message and then upgrades to your Pro plan, will contribute to this goal's total.

 You can set a goal using any data you track in Intercom, whether it's an event or a user/company attribute.